ros-swg/moveit2_demo/README.md

-# Secure Turtlebot3 Demo
+# Secure MoveIt2 Demo

-This repository includes a demo for securing a simulated Turtlebot3 using SROS2; including sensor and control topics as well the relevant portions of the slam_toolbox and navigation2 software stacks.
+This repository includes a demo for securing MoveIt2 using SROS2; including sensor and control topics as well the relevant portions of the UX and planning software stacks.

 ## Setting the Demo